dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

-Now we will use the new method to get the access token and pass it to the Web API as an authorization header, as shown by the following code:
+Now you will use the new method to get the access token and pass it to the Web API as an authorization header, as shown by the following code:

 ```javascript
   componentDidMount() {